 Special Requirements of the College

 All students must fulfill the General Requirements for graduation.
-Students in the College of Natural Sciences must also fulfill the following requirements.
+Students in the College of Natural Sciences must also fulfill the following requirements:

 - The University requires that at least six semester hours of advanced coursework in the major be completed in residence.
 Additional hours in the professional or major sequence in many cases are required by individual natural sciences degree programs.

-- A candidate for a degree must be registered in the College of Natural Sciences either in residence or in absentia the semester or summer session the degree is to be awarded.
+- A candidate for a degree must be registered in the College of Natural Sciences either in residence or in absentia the semester the degree is to be awarded.
 Graduation applications must be submitted no later than the date given in the academic calendar.
 The application and supplemental in absentia instructions are available via the College of Natural Sciences website.

 Applying for Graduation